Teppanyaki is a style of Japanese cuisine that uses an iron griddle to cook food.

 You are probably wondering when you get to throw knives and do all the cool stuff.
-To this, I would say if you are not an expert- do not even think of doing such things as serious injuries might take place.
-But if you are still willing to do so, (probably because you want to show it off to your friends) then take some classes that they have on teppanyaki cooking.
+To this I would say, that if you are not an expert don’t even think of doing crazy things like that as you might seriously injure yourself.

 There is a wide range of ingredients from which you can choose: beef, shrimp, lobster, chicken, scallops along with assorted vegetables.

-Many Japanese restaurants feature many other forms of teppanyaki dishes like Kobe beef, Japanese noodles with sliced cabbage et cetera but these are harder than the ones mentioned earlier so if you are a rookie it is advised that you start with either regular beef or chicken.
-For the side dishes- it is totally up to you to make the call.
-The choosing of side dish largely depends on the main ingredient and also personal preference- but if you are confused then mixture of different veggies is always a safe option.
+Many Japanese restaurants feature many other forms of teppanyaki dishes like Kobe beef, Japanese noodles with sliced cabbage et cetera, but these are harder than the ones mentioned earlier.
+So, if you are a rookie, I’ll advise that you start with either regular beef or chicken.
+For the side dishes- it is totally up to you to make the call and one of the fun things of Teppanyaki is creating all of these little dishes and serving them.
+That makes Teppanyaki so great at parties.
+You can cook together at the table and eat lots of small dishes and flavor combinations.
+Choosing a side dish largely depends on the main course you’re preparing and also personal preference of course – but if you are unsure what to serve then a mix of different vegetables is always a safe option.